 The Scale of the Problem

-Due to the unreported nature of ghost nets it is very difficult to come to any conclusions about how many ghost nets there are in the world’s seas and oceans, or calculate how many fish/marine animals may be killed each year by ghost nets.
-However, the book Commercial Fishing – The Wider Ecological Impacts (2000) by Moore and Jennings states that 7,000 kilometers of drift nets are lost each year in the north Pacific and a estimated 100,000 animals were killed in lost nets around the coast of Newfoundland between the years 1981-84.
-They also state that a 1.5 km drift net recovered from the coast of the Aleutian Islands in the Pacific Ocean/Bering Sea contained over three hundred dead sea birds.
-The tenth edition of Introduction to the Biology of Marine Life which was published in 2010 underlines the problem of lost fishing gear, stating that the total amount of fishing gear which is either accidentally lost or intentionally dumped at sea amounts to 640,000 tons every year.
+Due to the unreported nature of ghost nets, it is very difficult to come to any conclusions about how many ghost nets there are in the world’s seas and oceans, or calculate how many fish and marine animals may be killed each year by ghost nets.
+The book Commercial Fishing – The Wider Ecological Impacts (2000) by Moore and Jennings states that 7,000 kilometres of drift nets are lost each year in the North Pacific alone, and estimated that 100,000 animals were killed in lost nets around the coast of Newfoundland between the years 1981 – 84.
+The tenth edition of Introduction to the Biology of Marine Life which was published in 2010 underlines the problem of lost fishing gear, stating that the total amount of fishing gear that is either accidentally lost or intentionally dumped at sea amounts to 640,000 tons every year.
 In 2018 a ghost fishing net in the Caribbean made international news.
 Discovered by British fisherman and diver Dominick Martin-Mayes the net was 40ft by 40ft and contained trapped sharks, fish and other marine life.
 Martin-Mayes estimated that the net had drifted for more than one hundred miles through the sea.
 A spokesperson from the nearby Cayman Islands government said that they were tracking the movement of the net and would either tow it to an area where it would not cause further harm or remove it from the sea entirely.
 Ghost nets are certainly a problem that affects the UK.
 In January 2019 a thirty metre long (100ft) lost or abandoned new was recovered off the coast of Cornwall.
 Fifteen people were needed to pull the net from the sea and a tractor was eventually used to remove the net from the beach.
 A local charity took the new away to be broken up and recycled.

 Modern Net Materials and Technology